SohamDoshi/SohamDoshi/README.md

 ## Fun Fact 🎈:

-- 🌱 I’m proficient in <b> HTML CSS JavaScript Java SpringBoot and SQL </b>
+- 🌱 I’m proficient in <b> HTML, CSS, JavaScript, Java, SpringBoot and SQL </b>

 - 👨‍💻 All of my projects are available at [https://SohamDoshi.github.io/](https://SohamDoshi.github.io/)